sambittarai/Text_Summarization_using_LLMs/README.md

 - **Pre-trained Models**: Utilizes state-of-the-art models like **Pegasus** from Hugging Face for text summarization.
 - **Customizable Pipeline**: Supports data ingestion, transformation, model training, and prediction.
-- **API Integration**: Provides RESTful APIs for training and batch prediction.
+- **API Integration**: Provides FAST APIs for training and batch prediction.
 - **Scalable**: Designed to handle large datasets and can be extended for other NLP tasks.

 ---